 Members of the editorial staff of the Black Child Journal and the National Rites of Passage Institute will manage the peer-review process.
 All parts of the manuscript should be submitted electronically as an attachment to the email (“Manuscript Submission” in the subject box) to firstname.lastname@example.org Submissions should be in MS Word documents (.doc) format, not converted to PDF’s, and without embedded commands or special formatting.
 All photos should be submitted as separate JPEG files.
 References, tables, charts, other texts, art-graphics, and appendices should be included at the end of the document.
-Submissions should be received by November 15 at 11:59 pm (EST).
+Submissions should be received by November 15, 2022 at 11:59 pm (EST).
 The authors are asked to submit a short bio and a black and white JPEG photo as a separate attachment.
 Notification of papers selected for publication will be made by email - Unsolicited manuscripts are welcomed.

 When submitting your article for consideration, please ensure it conforms to the following guidelines:

 Copyright © 2022 Black Child Journal - All Rights Reserved.

 Powered by Black Child Journal Inc.